papay0/lifegorithms.com/src/pages/review-2020/index.md

 I wanted to go back to the US, but there was a travel ban.
 So I needed to spend 14 days in Mexico because European couldn’t go directly to the US.

-I first flew to Frankfurt, Germany for a 20 hours layover.
+I first flew to Frankfurt, Germany, for a 20-hour layover.

 ![Frankfurt](./frankfurt.png)

 Then flew to Cancun, Mexico.
 I was in a nice hotel.

-The issue was (1) always eating the same food for 14 days is not ideal
+The issue was (1) always eating the same food for 14 days is not ideal.

 ![Cancun hotel](./cancun-hotel.png)

 ![Cancun beach](./cancun-beach.png)

-But more importantly (2) a hurricane, named Delta, hit me and the hotel I was staying.
+But more importantly (2) a hurricane, named Delta ([more info](https://eu.theadvertiser.com/picture-gallery/weather/hurricanes/2020/10/07/photos-hurricane-delta-damage-makes-landfall-cancun/5908225002/)), hit me and the hotel I was staying in.
 I was evacuated to a shelter for two days, it was not a nice experience.
 I was sleeping on the floor in a room full of people, it was looking like dead people.